Complete Guide to the Black-Capped Chickadee

 Chickadee at Bird Feeder with Sunflower Seeds

-Chickadees are nature's little exterminators, feasting on pesky caterpillars like spruce budworms and cankerworms.
+Chickadees act like tiny exterminators, feasting on caterpillars such as spruce budworms and cankerworms.

-If several caches are available, they spend more time seeking those that contain greater energy value.
+When multiple caches are available, they spend more time feeding from the ones that have foods that contain the highest energy value.

 Feeding Behavior